DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/explore-the-installed-sdk-and-the-atlas-commands.md

 If you're doing your development behind a corporate firewall, you may need to connect to the Internet through an HTTP proxy.
 If you know you do not have a firewall, skip this procedure.
 If you know your company requires you to use an HTTP proxy, you need to configure proxy settings in the `ATLAS_HOME/apache-maven/conf/settings.xml` file.
 Do the following:

 1. Ask your system administrator to provide you with the following information:
-    -   The proxy address `protocol://host:port`, for example `https://our.company:8080`.
+    -   The proxy address protocol://host:port, for example <a href="https://our.company:8080" class="uri external-link">https://our.company:8080</a>.

     -   a username/password required for access
     -   a list of hosts that don't require a proxy

 2. Edit the `ATLAS_HOME/apache-maven/conf/settings.xml` file in your favorite editor.
 3. Locate the `<proxies>` section.
     <img src="/server/framework/atlassian-sdk/images/proxies.png" width="700" />